jaegertracing/jaeger/CONTRIBUTING.md

 Merge the PR by using "Squash and merge" option on Github.
 Avoid creating merge commits.
 After the merge make sure referenced issues were closed.

-## Deprecated CLI Flags
+## Deprecating CLI Flags

-* If a flag is deprecated in release N, it can be removed in release N+2.
+* If a flag is deprecated in release N, it can be removed in release N+2 or three months later, whichever is later.
-* When adding a (deprecated) prefix to the flags, indicate via a deprecation message that the flag could be removed after 3 months.
+* When adding a (deprecated) prefix to the flags, indicate via a deprecation message that the flag could be removed in the future.
 For example:
   ```
-  deprecated, will be removed after 2020-03-15 or in release v1.19.0, whichever is later
+  (deprecated, will be removed after 2020-03-15 or in release v1.19.0, whichever is later)
   ```
 * At the top of the file where the flag name is defined, add a constant and a comment, e.g.
   ```